Project Mission & Goals

 Established by Chancellor Philip P. DiStefano in January 2020, the CU Boulder History Project seeks to communicate to the university community CU Boulder’s rich and complicated history through multiple frames using an intersectional perspectives that demonstrate our commitment to inclusive excellence and to the deepening of our institutional memory.

 The goal of project is to provide a complete and accurate telling of CU Boulder’s history, and to draw out new and diverse stories that deepen our understanding of our community’s strengths and flaws.
 To accomplish this, we are embarking on a process of change through openness, transparency, collaboration, and accountability.

-Project work will begin in February 2021.
-The steering committee will meet monthly and is anticipating continued work through spring of 2023.
+After a delay due to the pandemic, project work began in February 2021.
+The project teams have monthly meetings to keep the teams steering committee will meet monthly and is anticipating continued work through spring of 2024.